adybose/meal-calorie-frontend/README.md

 # Getting Started

+## Install the application backend
+Install and setup the application backend from [this](https://github.com/adybose/meal-calorie-backendrepository) repository

 ## Local Development Setup
 - Clone the repository to a desired location in your computer with:
 ```bash